AryanU-mmcoe/college-fee-website/README.md

 # MMCOE Fee Receipt System

-This is a Mini Project which features a website where students can enter their PRN and get their fee receipt and other details.
+This is a Mini Project which features a website where students can enter their Name and PRN and get their fee receipt and other details.

 This is a Mini Project Made by:
 - Aryan Unhale [B25CE1059]